 Is Christ enough to forgive my failures?
 Is Christ enough to make up for my weaknesses?
 Is Christ enough to get me through this financial hardship?

 Each time he said, “My grace is all you need.
 My power works best in weakness.”
 So now I am glad to boast about my weaknesses, so that the power of Christ can work through me.

 When comparison finds you lacking, let Christ whisper those words to you.
 “My grace is all you need.
 My power works best in weakness.”
 Then we will find that we lack nothing.
-Christ is enough.
+The answer to who am I in Christ is simple: Christ is enough.
 Always.